oop7/Active-windows8.1/README.md

 ## ℹ️ Acknowledgments

-- Special thanks to @abbodi1406's KVA and windowsaddict, which was instrumental in this script's functionality.
+- Special thanks to @abbodi1406's KVA and MASSGRAVE, which was instrumental in this script's functionality.

 ## ❓ Contact